 Long-distance caregivers spent an average of $392 a month supporting their elderly parents, mostly on travel.
 Those who live between one and three hours away spent an average of $386 per month, and those who lived more than three hours spent an average of $674.

-There are more than 34 million people caring for an elderly relative, with almost 7 million serving as long-distance caregivers in the United States.
+There are more than 34 million people caring for elderly relatives or parents, with almost 7 million serving as long-distance caregivers in the United States.

 Here are some tips to help you:

-1) Gather Their Medical Information And Get Written Permission
+1) Gather Medical Information And Get Written Permission

 As a caregiver for your elderly parents, whether near or far, we strongly recommend that you learn everything about their medical history.